 If you have any questions about the ICT Curriculum or Technology used at Fiveways School please contact:

-Suzy Corner – ICT Lead
+Suzy Clist – ICT Lead

 At Fiveways we encourage and enable all students from a young age to learn and practice good habits when using technology.

 Finishing when asked to